 It takes you to diverse villages in the mountains.
 You can witness the lifestyle, culture, and traditions of different tribes.
 Walking through the village of Gurung, Tamang, Magar, Brahmins, etc is a different experience.
 Their way of living, their hospitality, and their cheerful nature are inspiring.

-The trek equally rewards you with natural beauty.
-You can enjoy the most beautiful Himalayan vistas during this splendid trek.
-The views of Annapurna I and Dhaulagiri Himal from Poon Hill are out of the world.
-You can also enjoy the astonishing views of the Manaslu and Himal Chuli peaks.
+The trek equally rewards you with natural beauty also You can enjoy the most beautiful Himalayan vistas during this splendid trek.
+The views of Annapurna I and Dhaulagiri Himal from Poon Hill are out of the world similarly You can also enjoy the astonishing views of the Manaslu and Himal Chuli peaks.

 The enchanting white Himalayas, the rushing Kali Gandaki river, gorge, plain meadows, etc add attractions to the trek.
-The arid valley of the upper Manang, the Muktinath Temple, Kali Gandaki river valley are the highlights of the trek.
-You will love trekking around the Manang, Jomsom and Muktinath region.
+The arid valley of the upper Manang, the Muktinath Temple, Kali Gandaki river valley are the highlights of the trek further more you will love trekking around the Manang, Jomsom and Muktinath region.

-The highest point on the trek is Thorung La pass, 5416 meters.
-Crossing this pass is a thrilling, yet satisfying experience.
-The views from the top of the pass are equally breathtaking.
+The highest point on the trek is Thorung La pass, 5416 meters as a result crossing this pass is a thrilling, yet satisfying experience hence the views from the top of the pass are equally breathtaking.

 Highlights of Annapurna Circuit Trek

 - Sightseeing in Kathmandu valley and in Pokhara.